Moodle is undoubtedly one of the most powerful online course creation and management systems.

 Similar to popular platforms like WordPress or Magento, Moodle has several add-ons and plugins to absorb any specific features you might need, on top of its core functionality.

-Today, I’m going to share with you a list of the 10 must-have plugins for Moodle any course-creator or LMS owner would love.
+Let me share a list of the 10 must-have plugins for Moodle you are sure to love.

 10 Must Have Plugins for Moodle